How to Upscale 1080p to 4K: Step-by-Step Methods That Actually Work (2026)

 • No manual timeline setup or model switching required

-Best for: Users who want a reliable, repeatable 1080p→4K workflow without technical complexity.
+Best for: Users wanting a reliable, repeatable workflow without technical complexity.
+The 30-day free trial exports without watermark, so you can run a real benchmark before committing.

 Method 2: Upscale 1080p to 4K with Topaz Video AI

-Topaz Video AI is frequently cited for high-quality AI upscaling due to its model-based approach.
+Topaz Video AI is frequently cited for high-quality AI upscaling thanks to its model-based approach.
+If you want manual control over which AI model handles your footage, this is the strongest option.

 Upscale 1080p to 4K with Topaz.png